The blurb and first chapter of my newly released novel.

 With England on the brink of war and fear of Catholic plots extending even into Lady Allingbourne’s household, time is running out for both of them.

 Hornebolt had barely spoken to her except to give gruff directions.
 They had not stopped often enough to rest the horses well and would have eaten in the saddle had Bess not insisted otherwise.
-Her pleas to give some thought to the horses had been met at first with mutterings and later by silent contempt.
+Her pleas to give thought to the horses had been met at first with mutterings and later by silent contempt.
 The journey, which usually took at least a day and a half at a moderate pace from Allingbourne Hall to Bess’s father’s manor near Ipswich, would be completed in one long day.

 The road wound past a small copse and there, nestled in the folds of the grey hills, was her father’s manor house.
 Not a single light flickered in any window.